 Already, we are recognized for excellence in nano- and micro-electronics, analog engineering, networks and telecommunications, software engineering, computer and intelligent systems, and algorithms and applications.
-In 2012, U.S. News & World Report ranked the Jonsson School among the 40 best graduate engineering programs in America’s public universities.
-We have more than doubled our outside research funding since 2003 to more than $35 million a year—and we plan to nearly double it again by 2020, topping $60 million.
+In 2014, U.S. News & World Report ranked the Jonsson School 71st among the best graduate engineering programs.
+In Texas, only The University of Texas at Austin, Texas A&M University and Rice University ranked higher.
+We have more than doubled our outside research funding since 2003 to more than $47 million a year—and we plan to nearly double it again by 2020, topping $60 million.

 Now we are expanding into new areas of excellence, achieving growing influence in bioengineering, mechanical engineering, and systems engineering and management.
 We will become one of the top schools of engineering and computer science in the United States and one of the great research engineering schools in the world.

 Our path to Tier One is clear.
 We need chairs and professorships to attract the best and brightest faculty.
 We need graduate fellowships and undergraduate scholarships so we can compete with other schools for the most promising students.
 We need world-class facilities and equipment so these dedicated faculty and students have the tools to engineer the future.
 With your support, we can seize the opportunities that will shape our future.

 Learn how you can help the Erik Jonsson School of Engineering & Computer Science deliver on a bold vision.
 Download the School’s campaign brochure, visit the School’s website, or contact Anne Beard, Director of Development and Alumni Relations, at 972-883-5488 or email@example.com.